SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 How is histamine intolerance identified through blood testing?

 Blood testing may assess DAO enzyme levels, total and specific IgE, inflammatory markers, and full blood count parameters.
 While no single test provides a definitive diagnosis, a combination of results can offer valuable insight.
+Results should be reviewed by a qualified healthcare professional for full interpretation.

 What foods are high in histamine?